Skip to main content

 If you have low or deteriorating vision, it might help to go big for your canvas and brush.
 Reduce eyestrain to look after your eyes.
 You could also create other forms of art, like music, sculpture, or crochet.

 Consider visiting installation art exhibits, like Sculpture by the Sea.
-These can offer a rich experience of smells, sounds, and textures, as well as larger and easier to see sights.
+These can offer a rich experience of smells, sounds, and textures, as well as larger and easier-to-see sights.
 Tactile art tours are also available in many galleries and museums on request.
-Like the WA Maritime Museum's Please Touch: Tactile Tour.
+For example, the WA Maritime Museum's Please Touch: Tactile Tour.

 Art is still available to those with no vision.
 You can read case studies describing various methods and benefits of art therapy for people who are blind here